Finding the Paris pied-a-terre of your vacation dreams + a curated list of rentals

 There may be affiliate links within this post which provide me with a small commission, at no cost to you.
 More information at: Privacy & Disclosure.

-I love renting apartments when travelling with friends – a living room allows us to relax together when we aren’t sightseeing.
-And apartments are ideal for families; having a kitchen allows you to prepare food for kids, alleviating the pressure to eat out three meals a day.
-But on this trip to Paris, I was travelling on my own.
-No kids to feed, no friends to share downtime and a glass of wine with.
-So why an apartment?
-I have dreams of moving to Paris one day, so thought staying in an apartment would give me a little taste of living like a Parisian!
-We might just call it “Susan in Paris.”
+I love renting apartments when traveling with friends — a living room allows us to relax together when we aren’t sightseeing.
+And holiday apartments are ideal for families traveling to Paris; having a kitchen allows you to prepare quick meals for hungry kids, alleviating the pressure to eat out three meals a day.

 Tips for Finding a Paris Holiday Apartment